(MPIs: K. Knight, D. Knight, D. Olson & N. Painter Davis)

-A Hybrid Type 3 study design will be used and include a primary aim to compare two implementation strategies and two interventions at two levels (client and system), and a secondary aim to assess client-level outcomes associated with the trial.
-The study design will integrate 2 robust methodologies (stepped wedge and cluster randomized trial), and will include 18 clinical research performance sites (communities) located in Texas, New Mexico and Illinois.
-The proposed multi-site JCOIN CRC application includes a highly experienced team of Multiple PIs, investigators, and partners, and will contribute to the JCOIN network in an effort to establish a national consortium of investigators examining promising approaches designed to improve the capabilities and capacity of the justice system to more effectively address the opioid epidemic.
+A Hybrid Type 3 study design will be used mainly to compare two implementation strategies and two interventions at two levels (client and system).
+A secondary aim is to assess client-level outcomes associated with the trial.
+This design integrates two robust methodologies (stepped wedge and cluster randomized trial), and includes over a dozen clinical research performance sites (communities) located across Texas, New Mexico, and Illinois.
+The multisite JCOIN TCU Hub includes a highly experienced team of Multiple PIs, investigators, and partners, all of which contribute to the HEAL JCOIN network.
+This network serves to establish a national consortium of investigators examining promising approaches designed to improve the capabilities and capacity of the justice system to more effectively address the opioid epidemic.

 Learn more about the TCU Research Hub Opioid Treatment Linkage Model (O-TLM)